mohitsshetty986/Personal-Projects/Article_Scraper and summarizer/ReadMe.md

 **4) Want someone to narrate you a long news article?
 I have added a Google Text to Speech element.**

-**5) We have added an sentiment analysis that determines the emotion of the article i.e. if the topic is 'Sad','Happy','fearful', etc.**
+**5) I have added an sentiment analysis that determines the emotion of the article i.e. if the topic is 'Sad','Happy','fearful', etc.**